-More than 100,000 customers in Michigan left without power after suspected tornadoes and severe storms
+More than 130,000 customers in Michigan left without power after suspected tornadoes and severe storms

-DTE Energy's outage map showed 110,510 customers without power following the storm, with the outage area stretching from Lansing to Detroit, a 90-mile distance.
+There were 131,888 power outages reported in the state as of 7 a.m.
+Sunday, according to Poweroutage.us.
+Most of the outages are concentrated in the Detroit area in Oakland County, where 96,100 customers were out of power, and Wayne County, where 23,319 customers were dealing with outages.

-The utility has 91 crews in the field, according to the website.
+DTE Energy has 91 crews in the field, according to the utility's website.

 A suspected tornado touched down in Armada, Michigan, according to Macomb County Sheriff's Office spokesperson Renee Yax.
 Armada is about 44 miles northeast of Detroit.

-The sheriff's office has units responding and is asking people to avoid the area as severe storms are ongoing, Yax told CNN on Saturday night.
-Parts of eastern Michigan remain under a severe thunderstorm watch until 11 p.m.
+The sheriff's office has units responding and is asking people to avoid the area, Yax told CNN on Saturday night.

 There were no reported injuries, a sheriff's office sergeant told CNN, but there have been reports of damage to homes, and roads have been shut down due to fallen trees.